Many-body spectral transitions through the lens of the variable-range SYK2 model: Supplementary material

 where now $\langle \bullet \rangle$ indicates the normalized Gaussian integration with measure $\delta I_n^{(2)}$.
 The non-quadratic terms $\delta I_n - \delta I^{(2)}_n$ can be seen as interaction vertices and are given by

-Since an odd number of $\delta \sigma_n$ insertion would result in a vanishing contribution, the first non-trivial term $C$ in the perturbative expansion is given by setting $\alpha = 1$ and $m=4$.
+Since an odd number of $\delta \sigma_n$ insertions would result in a vanishing contribution, the first non-trivial term $C$ in the perturbative expansion is given by setting $\alpha = 1$ and $m=4$.
 More explicitly this term reads:

 Due to the presence of the eigenvalues $\lambda_k$, this expression is hard to evaluate explicitly, but we can extract the large-$N$ behaviour in the relevant cases.
 Let's start by considering the case where $\alpha = 0$.
 The only eigenvalue which does not scale with $1/N$ is $\lambda_0=1$, while we have $\lambda_{k \neq 0} = 1/N$.
 Since $\tilde{\sigma}$ is order $O(1)$,we have